 - CNA vs. LPN: What’s the difference?

 - Can you be an RN with an associate’s degree?

 - What can you do with an associate’s degree in nursing?

 - Can I get a nursing job with an ADN degree?
 How’s the job outlook for the nursing field?

 - How long does an ADN take?
 How long does an ASN or AAS degree take to earn?

 Here’s a brief description of each degree:

 ADN – Associate Degree In Nursing

 What does the “ADN” nursing degree stand for?
 The ADN degree stands for “Associate Degree in Nursing.”
 The ADN program prepares students with a career-focused curriculum directing one to a career as a Licensed Practical Nurse (LPN) or a Registered Nurse (RN).
 The ADN nursing degree is typically a two-year program.
 For the most part, the ADN degree is a technical degree that will prepare you for an entry-level nursing position once you pass the NCLEX exam.

-Depending on the area of focus you have chosen, specific courses may vary, however, some may include anatomy and physiology, administering medications, nutrition, psychology, microbiology, practical skills, bloodwork and starting IVs, in addition to, meeting basic everyday needs such as bathing, toileting and assistance with mealtimes.
+Depending on the area of focus you have chosen, specific courses may vary; however, some may include anatomy and physiology, administering medications, nutrition, psychology, microbiology, practical skills, bloodwork and starting IVs, in addition to, meeting basic everyday needs such as bathing, toileting and assistance with mealtimes.